Military dictatorship of Chile: Housing

 With the establishment of a liberal economic policy, there was a strong defense of private property in all areas of Chilean national economic life, which also influenced public policy regarding social housing.
-The State considerably reduced its direct construction of houses and apartments, delegating that task to private construction companies, which built housing financed by a “housing subsidy” system for low-income families.
-Thus, the right to housing was acknowledged, but only if families made a minimum savings contribution beforehand in order to qualify for these state benefits.
+The State considerably reduced its direct construction of houses and apartments, delegating that task to private construction companies, which built housing financed by a "housing subsidy" system for low-income families.
+Thus, the right to housing was partially acknowledged, so long as families made a minimum savings contribution beforehand in order to qualify for these state benefits.
 Between 1979 and 1989, the State granted 502,767 definitive social housing titles to sole owners.

-In a 1987 interview, Pinochet himself stated that his intention was “to make Chile a country of property owners and not proletarians.”
+In a 1987 interview, Pinochet himself stated that his intention was "to make Chile a country of property owners and not proletarians."

 The cost of housing in Chile was deregulated, leaving it to free-market criteria.
 Likewise, beginning in the 1980s, there was a mass relocation of residents from informal settlements in large cities, known in Chile as "poblaciones callampa", moving families to designated areas.
-In the case of Gran Santiago, they were transferred to the city’s peripheral zones, to neighborhoods built specifically to meet their basic needs, as well as the irregular residents along the banks of the Mapocho River, who were relocated to higher and less humid areas, one of the most notable cases being Cerro 18 in Lo Barnechea.
+In the case of Gran Santiago, they were transferred to the city's peripheral zones, to neighborhoods built specifically to meet their basic needs, as well as the irregular residents along the banks of the Mapocho River, who were relocated to higher and less humid areas, one of the most notable cases being Cerro 18 in Lo Barnechea.